godaddy/tartufo/README.md

                                   excluded unless effectively excluded via the
                                   --include-path-patterns option.

+  -xe, --exclude-entropy-patterns TEXT
+                                  Specify a regular expression which matches
+                                  entropy strings to exclude from the scan.
+                                  This option can be specified multiple times to exclude multiple patterns.
+If not
+                                  provided (default), no entropy strings will
+                                  be excluded ({path regex}::{pattern regex}).

   -e, --exclude-signatures TEXT   Specify signatures of matches that you
                                   explicitly want to exclude from the scan, and mark as okay.
 These signatures are